eringrand/eringrand.github.io/_posts/2015-03-24-sciencegraphics.md

 plt.yscale('log', nonposx='clip')
 ```

-* Tick marks: The defaults for tick marks and labels are often too large, too small, facing the wrong direction or elsewise strange.
+* Tick marks: The defaults for tick marks and labels are often too large, too small, facing the wrong direction or else wise strange.
 In ggplot in R this can be manipulated under theme:

 For example, to make everything expect your points or lines disappear you'd use: